workplace wellbeing

 WHAT WORKPLACES CAN DO TO HELP MENTAL HEALTH

-Workplaces investing in mental health also makes good business sense, in light of reports into the Return on Investment (ROI) for organisations across a range of mental health initiatives.
-Of particular note are findings from Deloitte’s 2020 updated paper examining Mental Health and Employers: Refreshing the case for investment where organisation-wide proactive approaches (for example, group-based workshops and training targeting shifting culture and stigma, and increasing mental health awareness) were found to yield higher ROIs compared to reactive, individual
+Workplaces investing in mental health also makes good business sense in light of reports into the Return on Investment (ROI) for organisations across a range of mental health initiatives.
+Of particular note are findings from Deloitte’s 2020 updated paper examining Mental Health and Employers: Refreshing the case for investment where organisation-wide proactive approaches (for example, group-based workshops and training targeting shifting culture and stigma, and increasing mental health awareness) were found to yield higher ROIs compared to reactive, individual one-on-one services.

 The bottom line for organisations?
 Do something that helps spark a conversation and bring about real change for employees.
 Great takeaways from the Deloitte report include:

-Provide easy access to support for employees to help themselves, be it through managers, mental health champions, peer support individuals, or Employee Assistance Programs.
+• Provideeasy access to support for employees to help themselves, be it through managers, mental health champions, peer support individuals, or Employee Assistance Programs.

 If you’re keen to see how The Skill Collective can assist with your organisation’s mental wellbeing drop us a line and start a conversation for support.
 We offer training and workshops, as well as consult with organisations on wellbeing programs.
 We also offer boutique EAP services.
 Additionally, we work alongside Perquiro, an organisational psychology consultancy that provides bespoke solutions for addressing job design and organisational culture - these are critical to driving positive mental health outcomes for a more resilient and engaged workforce.

-WHAT YOU CAN DO FOR MENTAL HEALTH AND PERFORMANCE
+WHAT individuals CAN DO FOR workplace wellbeing

 You may be but one individual, but there is much that you can do to boost mental health (and, in turn, performance) in the workplace.
 Think about the workplace in which you felt most supported and at your healthiest psychologically.
 Chances are it wasn’t just job-related aspects such as workload and salary, but things such as positive team environment, social activities, or a caring work family.
 These things make a difference on a daily basis, and you can be the change in your workplace.
 Try: